 - Establish a strategy and business model which promotes long-term value for shareholders

-The primary business activity of Symphony is the development and supply of environmental plastic additives and products to a global market.
+The primary business activity of Symphony is the development and supply of environmental plastic additives and masterbatches, together with plastic and rubber products to a global market.
 The Board has concluded that the highest medium and long-term value can be delivered to its shareholders through the Group’s strategy of driving sales of its d2w range of products through its network of distributors.
 In addition, the Board is focused on increasing revenues generated by its d2p (designed to protect) range of products and technologies.

 The Board intends to deliver shareholder returns through capital appreciation.
-Challenges to delivering strategy and long-term goals are governmental policy (both preventative and adoptive), market competition, foreign exchange risks and raw material price volatility and availability, all of which are outlined in Principle Risks and Uncertainties on page 9, as well as steps the Board takes to protect the Group, mitigate these risks and secure a long-term future for the Group.
+Challenges to delivering strategy and long-term goals are governmental policy (both preventative and adoptive), market competition, foreign exchange risks and raw material price volatility and availability, all of which are outlined in Principle Risks and Uncertainties as detailed in Section 4 of this statement. as well as steps the Board takes to protect the Group, mitigate these risks and secure a long-term future for the Group.

 - Seek to understand and meet shareholder needs and expectations

 Symphony places a great deal of importance on communication with its stakeholders and is committed to establishing constructive relationships with investors and potential investors in order to assist it in developing an understanding of the views of its shareholders.
 Beyond the Annual General Meeting, the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and, where appropriate, other members of the senior management team meet regularly with investors and analysts to provide them with updates on the Group’s business and to obtain feedback regarding the market’s expectations of the Group.